‘THE END OF THE WORLD’

 Please feel free to comment on my review.

-Billie Piper delivers a wonderful and believable performance as Rose.
-Rose has just started her travels with the Doctor in the TARDIS and gets to know him.
-She’s unsure what to make of him.
+Billie Piper delivers a wonderful and believable performance as Rose Tyler.
+She’s just started her travels with the Doctor in the TARDIS and she gets to know him.
+She’s unsure on what to make of him.

-I liked how Rose is overwhelmed by the wonders she sees when the Doctor shows them to her.
-She’s sometimes distrustful of the Doctor first, but she clearly warms to him later in the episode.
+I like how Rose is overwhelmed by the wonders she sees when the Doctor shows them to her.
+She’s sometimes distrustful of the Doctor at first, but she clearly warms to him later on in the episode.

 Christopher Eccleston is equally brilliant as the Doctor.
-Compared to Rose, the Doctor finds everything wonderful when he sees the aliens on Platform 1 and witnesses the end of the world.
+Compared to Rose, the Doctor finds everything wonderful once he sees the aliens on board Platform 1 and witnessing the end of the world.

 Yasmin Bannerman guest stars as Jabe of the Forest of Cheem.
-Jabe is an interesting tree-like woman who forms an interesting relationship with the Doctor and knows of what species he is.
+Jabe is an interesting tree-like woman who forms an interesting relationship with the Doctor and comes to learn what species he is.

 Jimmy Vee guest stars as the Moxx of Balhoon.
 The Moxx is a blue, troll-like creature who is wheel-bound and he greets people by spitting at them.
-It startles Rose when she gets spat upon.
+It startled Rose when she got spat upon.

 There’s the Face of Boe, a giant head in a massive jar.
-This is the Face of Boe’s first appearance in ‘Doctor Who’ and he looks pretty impressive and awe-inspiring when watching this episode.
+This is the Face of Boe’s first appearance in ‘Doctor Who’ and he looks pretty impressive and awe-inspiring when I watched this episode.

-There are also the Adherents of the Repeated Meme.
-They look Ringwraiths from ‘The Lord of the Rings’ and have chilling voices.
-They give spheres that contain robot spiders to other guests
+There’s also the Adherents of the Repeated Meme.
+They look Ringwraiths from ‘The Lord of the Rings’ and they have chilling voices.
+They give spheres which contain robot spiders to other guests

-And there’s the Lady Cassandra O’Brien (voiced by Zoe Wanamaker).
-Cassandra is claimed as the last human from the planet Earth, but she’s simply a flattened sheet of skin with her face on it.
+And there’s the Lady Cassandra O’Brien (voiced by Zoë Wanamaker).
+Cassandra is claimed to be the last human from the planet Earth, but she’s simply a flattened sheet of skin with her face on it.

 Simon Day guest stars as the Steward on Platform 1, a blue-skinned alien.
 He looks after everything that goes on Platform 1, but sadly gets a very sticky end when the sun filters descend.

 There are also the robotic spiders that sabotage Platform 1 during Earth’s destruction.
-They were given as gifts by the Adherents of the Repeated Meme.
+As said, they were given as gifts by the Adherents of the Repeated Meme.
 But are they the true villains here?

 The CGI effects sequences of Platform 1 are very impressive, especially when we see the space station in orbit above the Earth.
 The inner workings of Platform 1 are equally impressive to see.

-This is a great outer-space adventure with the Doctor and Rose and is well-written with wit by Russell T Davies.
+This is a great outer-space adventure with the Doctor and Rose and it’s well-written with wit by Russell T Davies.
 It’s very thought-provoking as Rose continues to discover new things about life.

 ‘The End of the World’ rating – 8/10